anotruong/cc-form/README.md

 # Interactive Credit Card Form

-## This app utilizes React.js for a single page website.
+## This app utilizes React.js in a single page app.

 ## Features:
 - Validation for each input field.